microsoft/PubSec-Info-Assistant/docs/knownissues.md

 ```

+### Solution
-**Solution** : Manually create a "Azure AI services" in your Azure Subscription and Accept "Responsible AI Notice"
+Manually create a "Azure AI services" in your Azure Subscription and Accept "Responsible AI Notice"

 1. In the Azure portal, navigate to the “Create a resource” page and search for “Azure AI Services”
 2. Select “Azure AI services” from the list of results and click “Create”